Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Abstract

 \section{Abstract}

 Introducing spatially tunable interactions to atomic Fermi gases makes it feasible to study two phenomena, the proximity effect and spatial Kibble-Zurek mechanism (KZM), in a unified platform.
 While the proximity effect of a superconductor adjacent to a normal metal corresponds to a step-function quench of the pairing interaction in real space, the spatial KZM is based on a linear drop of the interaction that can be modeled as a spatial quench.
-After formulating the Fermi gases with spatially varying pairing interactions by the Bogoliubov-de Gennes (BdG) equation, we obtain the profiles of the pair wavefunction and its correlation function to study their penetration into the noninteracting region.
+After formulating the Fermi gases with spatially varying pairing interactions by the Bogoliubov-de Gennes equation, we obtain the profiles of the pair wavefunction and its correlation function to study their penetration into the noninteracting region.
 For the step-function quench, both correlation lengths from the pair wavefunction and its correlation function follow the BCS coherence length and exhibit the same scaling behavior.
-In contrast, the exponents from the two correlation lengths are different in the spatial quench.
-Only the exponent from the pair correlation function agrees with the KZM prediction.
-Therefore, the spatial quench allows more refined analyses of the correlation lengths from different physical quantities.
+In contrast, the scaling behavior of the two correlation lengths are different in the spatial quench, which then allows more refined analyses of the correlation lengths from different physical quantities.
 Moreover, adding a weakly interacting bosonic background does not change the scaling behavior.
 We also discuss relevant experimental techniques that may realize and verify the inhomogeneous phenomena.